ismail777777/ProjetLong/Code/DataPipelines/HandleData/README.md

 # DataBase Preparation
-cfile_extractor downloads all the files related to the request you give it, via the github api.
+"/cfile_extractor.py" downloads all the files related to the request you give it, via the github api.
 Make sure your file system has this content downloaded in a folder named from_soure containing as many folders as the requests you have the extractor, each folder therefore contains the code related to a request.

 Description of the project, what it does, and any other relevant information about what the project accomplishes or its intended use.